shoui520/shoui520.github.io/docs/vn-android.md

 - At least something with comparable performance to the Snapdragon 865\*

   <div>
     <b>OBS 1:</b> I have specified 6GB of RAM as a minimum requirement for the emulator, yet, when playing for a long time, I would advise you to close the emulator once every 50-60 minutes and restart the phone.
-If you don't, there's a chance that it will crash due to lack of RAM from Yuzu's memory leaks.
+If you don't, there's a chance that it will crash due to a lack of RAM from Yuzu's memory leaks.
 And while you can run most VNs with 6GB of RAM, other games could require even greater amounts of RAM.
   </div>

   <div>
     <b>OBS 2:</b> While the Snapdragon 865 is the recommended SoC for running most of the Switch library, I wouldn't recommend using it for anything too demanding.
 This SoC was quite good with all the VNs I tested, so in that respect I don't think you'll have a problem even if you use a weaker SoC.
 That being said, I tried it with the 732g as well, but it stuttered in a good number of VNs.
 Therefore, I believe that something stronger than the 732g will be able to run most VNs on this emulator.
   </div>

 All the information on how to set up the emulator can be found [here](https://yuzu-mirror.github.io/entry/yuzu-android/) and [here](https://www.youtube.com/watch?v=RxBGJdafY6k).
-The setup is very simple with links to every necessary resource.
+The setup is straightforward with links to every necessary resource.
 There's even a brief explanation of the customized drivers that I mentioned earlier.
 With that, you can now read your VNs on your phone!

 ## WINDOWS EMULATION... or something close to it

 Now... now I can finally talk about my babies!!!
 It is worth mentioning that although I do refer to them as "Windows emulators", I would say they are closer to Wine emulators.
 Well, leaving my autistic behaviour aside, let's get to the important stuff.
-At least for now, we have 3 emulators in charge of running Windows programs on Android: Exagear, Winlator and Mobox.
+At least for now, we have 3 emulators in charge of running Windows programs on Android: Exagear, Winlator, and Mobox.
 I'm going to talk about each two of them here, so be prepared!

 ### Exagear